Directions and Transportation Options from Sea-Tac Airport to Whidbey and Camano Islands

 Depending upon traffic, the ferry to Whidbey Island is about an hour’s drive from Sea-Tac Airport.
 Getting to Camano takes about 90 minutes, but there’s no ferry.
 Both drives are mostly straight shots up I-5 through Seattle.

-Your options include shuttle busses, car rentals (including waiting to get to the island to rent) and public transit.
+Your options include shuttle buses, car rentals (including waiting to get to the island to rent) and public transit.

 Options for getting to Whidbey Island